University of Ljubljana, Faculty of electrical engineering

 In the future, through the

-for collecting critical oceanographic data in areas of significant interest to
+oceanographic data in areas of significant interest to fisheries and marine

-fisheries and marine science.
-These data will enhance the understanding of
+science.
+These data will enhance the understanding of ocean dynamics, support

-ocean dynamics, support climate change research, and contribute to improved
+climate change research, and contribute to improved ecosystem-based fisheries

 Researchers: https://cris.cobiss.net/ecris/si/sl/project/17010